-CSE 430 Senior Project 3.00 credit hours
+CSE 430 Senior Project

 CSE 430 Senior Project Three credit hours The department will offer a group of senior projects every year which cover different areas in computer science, information technology and computer engineering.
 These projects will require individual investigation and research as well as team hardware and/or software implementation.
 Each student is required to successfully complete a senior investigative paper.
 Prerequisites: Senior status and permission of the department